Laos Travel Pass

 Arrive in Chiang Mai

 Arriving early in the morning, you’ll have the whole of today and tomorrow to explore this historically rich city at your leisure, or take part in the optional activities on offer.
-Try out the Flight of the Gibbon zipline course, bathe an elephant at the Elephant Nature Park, learn how to make delicious Thai food at a local cookery class, take a tour of Bo Sang Handicraft Centre, or explore the beautiful Buddhist temple of Wat Chedi Luang situated right in the centre of Chiang Mai.
+Try out the Flight of the Gibbon zipline course, where you’ll swing through the trees, zip lining, climbing, and crawling through an amazing jungle playground, bathe an elephant at the Elephant Nature Park – a rescue and rehabilitation camp where the staff will educate you on these incredible animals before letting you loose with a bucket and sponge, learn how to make delicious Thai food at a local cookery class, take a tour of Bo Sang Handicraft Centre and get to see how beautiful traditional paper umbrellas are made, or explore the beautiful Buddhist temple of Wat Chedi Luang situated right in the centre of Chiang Mai, within the city walls.
 In the evenings enjoy a huge selection of fantastic restaurants, peruse the wares of the famous night market, take in a ladyboy show, or watch a Muay Thai boxing match.

 Chiang Mai to Houay Xai

-In the morning we’ll make our way to the Thailand-Laos border, stopping near Chiang Rai on the way to take a look at the intriguing White Temple – a unique Buddhist temple, created by local artist Chaloemchai Kositpipat, that features some unconventional additions including images from Star Wars and Disney moviesand a giant Predator emerging from the garden!
+In the morning we’ll make our way to the Thailand-Laos border, stopping near Chiang Rai on the way to take a look at the intriguing White Temple (Wat Rong Khun).
+Wat Rong is a unique Buddhist temple, created by local artist Chaloemchai Kositpipat, that features some unconventional additions including images from Star Wars and Disney movies, Freddie Kruger’s head hanging in the trees, and a giant Predator emerging from the garden!
 After taking our fill of the sights, we’ll continue our journey to the border crossing into Laos to take a short tuktuk ride to the laidback town of Houay Xai.

-Leaving Houay Xai, we’ll board a private slow boat to cruise along the Mekong River and arrive at the secluded little village of Ban Pak Nguey in the afternoon.
+Leaving Houay Xai, we’ll board a private slow boat to cruise past the beautiful mountain scenery, dense jungle, and farmland on the banks of the Mekong River.
+We’ll drift past bathing water buffalo, local fishermen, and children enjoying a splash about in the shallows, arriving at the secluded little village of Ban Pak Nguey in the afternoon.
 You’ll get your first taste of traditional Lao village life with a Baci (welcoming) ceremony before being introduced to your local host family.
 Afterwards, swim in the river, play a game of football with the children, help out with an English class at the local school, go fishing, or try out the local whiskey!

 Ban Pak Nguey to Luang Prabang